* FCA to broaden EU funds transparency rules from January

 * Still to consult on competition review of consultants

-* Plans market study into investment platforms (Adds more comment, details, shares)
+* Plans market study into investment platforms (Adds detail from FCA statement, industry reaction, background)

-The Financial Conduct Authority (FCA) said it would strengthen the duty of fund managers to act in the best interests of investors and, as in the United States, require them to appoint independent directors to their boards.
+The Financial Conduct Authority (FCA) said it would strengthen the duty of fund managers to act in the best interests of investors, and require them to appoint at least two independent directors to their board.

-The reforms in a 112-page report follow an initial study last November that found a lack of competition and high profits for the industry.
-The FCA will now consult on how best to implement its plans.
+The reforms follow an initial report last November which found a lack of competition and high profits for the industry.

 "This is really a major piece of work.
 It's a major step forward," FCA Chief Executive Andrew Bailey told reporters.